When can I start applying for college?

 Anyone who plans to attend higher education institutions and meets the requirements (U.S. citizen, legal permanent resident or nationals) should complete the FAFSA even if they think they won’t qualify for financial aid.
 There is unclaimed aid every year, and by completing the FAFSA, you can qualify for low interest loans.
 In addition, many scholarships require you to complete the FAFSA.

-You’ll need your Social Security number, driver’s license, federal income tax return, other income documents and W-2 records.
+You will need your Social Security number or Alien Registration number, federal income tax return, other income documents and W-2 records.
 You’ll also need to create an FSA ID.

 The Federal Student Aid ID is a username and password used to complete many federal aid tasks, including filling out the Free Application for Federal Student Aid.

-Both students and parents going through the financial aid process must create an FSA ID.
+Both students and contributors going through the financial aid process must create an FSA ID.
+Most students will need at least one parent to complete the FAFSA.

-We recommend creating your FSA ID in the fall before the FAFSA is available on October 1.
+We recommend creating your FSA ID before the FAFSA is available.

 Two-step verification, which is a form of multi-factor authentication, helps protect your account.
 Each time you log in, you’ll be asked to provide a one-time code that is delivered to you via email, text message or an authenticator app.